-The housing delivery system is comprised of two principal components.
-The public sector has varying control the availability of land over the use of land, provision of utilities and infrastructure, and regulation of land uses through zoning, subdivision regulations and environmental restrictions.
+The housing delivery system is comprised of two (2) principal components.
+The public sector has varying control over the availability of land, provision of utilities and infrastructure, and regulation of land uses through zoning, subdivision regulations and environmental restrictions.
 The private sector's primary responsibilities lie in the areas of financing and construction.